FLOW + SUSTAIN-6 + SELECT (triple-stacked evidence) · Updated June 5

 Clinical trials for Type 2 diabetes with chronic kidney disease and established cardiovascular disease

 Could you join a Type 2 diabetes with chronic kidney disease and established cardiovascular disease study?
 GLP-1 clinical trials are enrolling now for this condition.
-Many cover screening and trial-related care, and many pay participants for their time.
+Most cover screening and trial-related care, and some pay participants for their time.

 Match me to clinical trials →